MD Landing Hero with Page Title

 • Scientific Inquiry and Thinking & Reasoning: Knowledge of scientific principles, scientific reasoning and problem-solving; reasoning about the design and execution of research; data-based statistical reasoning; and general mathematical concepts and techniques.

-In addition to the above science and thinking and reasoning competencies, Penn State College of Medicine expects applicants to demonstrate achievement of interpersonal and intrapersonal competencies.
-The following competencies are derived from the interpersonal and intrapersonal descriptions 5ad within the AAMC Core Competencies for Entering Medical Students.
+In addition to the above science and thinking and reasoning competencies, Penn State College of Medicine expects applicants to demonstrate achievement of interpersonal and intrapersonal competencies as described within the AAMC Core Competencies for Entering Medical Students.

 Coursework and Experience

-Although the most common methods of becoming competent in the science, thinking and reasoning, interpersonal and intrapersonal competencies will be formal coursework and personal experiences, we acknowledge that students may accomplish the learning in other ways.
+Although the most common methods of becoming competent in the areas described above will be formal coursework and personal experiences, we acknowledge that students may accomplish the learning in other ways.
 Alternative methods of preparation, in combination with coursework, might include research or employment experiences.

 Advanced Placement Coursework

 Penn State College of Medicine recognizes Advanced Placement (AP) courses for competencies only if they appear as earned credits on the applicant’s college transcript.
-However, many of the most com 5ad petitive applicants have fulfilled AP coursework in those same areas during their baccalaureate years.
+However, many of the most competitive applicants have fulfilled AP coursework in those same areas during their baccalaureate years.

 Contact Us